 Over the last several days you noticed that you have left arm numbness.
 Your mind is wildly looking for answers.
-What causes left arm numbness?
-When should you be concerned about left arm numbness?
+What causes it?
+When should you be concerned about it?
 What are the treatment options?
 Let’s dig in.

 Sitting or lying on the couch too long while watching a game or series can cause left arm numbness which promptly resolves with movement.
 This is typically caused by restricted blood flow or excessive pressure on a nerve.
-If left arm numbness is abrupt in onset or persists this is a warning sign!
+If numbness in the arm is abrupt in onset or persists, this is a warning sign!

 What Causes Left Arm Numbness?

 Left-arm numbness can be frightening.
-There are many causes of left arm numbness.
-The major causes include:
+There are many causes, and the major ones include: